Skip to content

 withdrawCollateral5

-Token costs — WebSocket info actions (per-IP limit only)
+Token costs — info and status actions (per-IP limit only)

-These costs apply only to the per-IP bucket on WebSocket.
-Info actions do not consume from the per-subaccount bucket.
+These costs apply only to the per-IP bucket.
+Info and status actions do not consume from the per-subaccount bucket.

 ActionCost